RodrigoCR03/Website-Restaurant_Pastry_Cinderela/README.md

 ## 📄 Licença

-Este projeto está sob a licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes.
+Este projeto está sob a licença MIT - veja o arquivo [LICENSE](LICENSE) para detalhes.

 ## 🔒 Configuração do Ambiente e Segurança